makoto/osaka/events/celo/README.md

 price: 'Free'

 # The name of the venue where the event will be held.
 Can be left empty.
-venue: billage OSAKA (ビレッジ オオサカ)
+venue: Nanko BTB Nanko Central Park

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: 5. května 1640/65, 140 21 Praha 4
-address: Chuo, Honmachi 4-2-12,Osaka, Osaka 541-0053
+address: 8 Chome-5-132 Nankohigashi, Suminoe Ward, Osaka, Osaka 559-0031

 # The category of the event.
 Valid options:
 # - conference